flexigpt/vscode-extension/README.md

   - Any params relevant to the GPT provider API can be overridden.
   - Valid params for OpenAI completion request can be found in this [API reference](https://platform.openai.com/docs/api-reference/completions).

-- handler: Optional
+- responseHandler: Optional

-  - handler is used to handle a response.
+  - responseHandler is used to handle a response.
 By default, replace function is used.
 Handle function can be one of [Predefined System Function](#predefined-system-function) or a User defined function.
-  - You can set handler in following ways:
+  - You can set responseHandler in following ways:

     - Just function name. function run with default values

     ```js
-    handler: "replace";
+    responseHandler: "replace";
     ```

     - With args function name to set function args

     ```js
-    handler: {
+    responseHandler: {
         func: 'replace',
         args: {
         textToReplace: 'user.answerModified'